Consultation and Borrowing of Theses - 2021/22

-If a candidate for a Research Degree is approved for the award of the degree, one electronic copy of the thesis is deposited in the University Library where it shall be available for consultation and/or copying in the manner described in the following paragraph.
-Where a second (hard) copy has been submitted, it is deposited with the School of Studies or Institute concerned.
+If a candidate for a Research Degree is approved for the award of the degree, an electronic copy of the thesis is deposited in the University Library where it shall be available for consultation and/or copying in the manner described in the following paragraph.

 Theses deposited in the University Library cannot be removed from the Library.
 However, copies may be taken, normally in one of the following ways:

-- By the British Library Document Supply Centre which may make a digital copy of UEA PhD theses available for download via EThOS, the British Library’s E-theses initiative
+- By the British Library Document Supply Service which may make a digital copy of UEA PhD theses available for download via EThOS, the British Library’s E-theses initiative

 In particular cases where the original hard copy (if deposited in that form) is sought, the University Library passes on inter-library loan requests to the School of Studies or Institute concerned.
 Hard-bound copies of theses deposited in the University Library are never lent to other libraries.